 The older fairytales that have been around for many generations are put into the "Historical" section in libraries that have an area just for children.
 The "Wonder Stories" section refers to tales that the fairies, dwarves and many of the other fantasy creatures have been removed.
 In addition, most of the blood curdling parts that the authors used to show a moral in the story are also gone.
 Since today's education includes morality, children seek only entertainment from these "Wonder Tales" that have removed most of the gore.
 These “Historical” tales are considered much worse than the evening news or the crime drama shows on TV.

 "The Wonderful Wizard of Oz" was written for today’s child.
 It is a modern fairy tale that contains joy and wonderment without the heartbreak and horror that sometimes cause nightmares.

 Prior to the definition of the genre of fantasy, many works that would now be classified as fantasy were termed "fairy tales", including Tolkien's The Hobbit, George Orwell's Animal Farm, and L. Frank Baum's The Wonderful Wizard of Oz.
-Indeed, Tolkien's "On Fairy-Stories" includes discussions of world-building and is considered a vital part of fantasy criticism.
-Fairytale Fantasy a sub-genre of Fairytale and Fantasy genres, uses a lot of fairytale characters and places.
-The exact Fairytale genre definition has been the cause of many arguments for years.
-Everyone seems to agree that Fairies need not be part of a Fairy Tale.
-In today's usage, the term could describe something very beautiful or very happy. ("She had a Fairy Tale Wedding"), or it could mean a statement or story that is an exaggeration and very unlikely. ("He thinks I believe that 'FairyTale' he has been telling."
+Indeed, Tolkien's "On Fairy-Stories" includes discussions of world-building and is considered a vital part of fantasy.
+Fairy Fantasy is a sub-genre of the Fantasy genre and uses a lot of places from these tales.
+The exact genre definition for these tales has been the cause of many arguments for years.
+Everyone seems to agree that Fairies need not be a part of his type of Tale.
+In today's usage, the term could describe something very beautiful or very happy. ("She had a FairyTale Wedding"), or it could mean a statement or story that is an exaggeration and very unlikely. ("He thinks that I believe that 'Fairy Tale' he has been telling.")